Many individuals need initial or ongoing treatment for chemical dependency, but inpatient services are not appropriate for them.

-Relapse prevention group provides insight on the barriers to recovery and offers necessary tools to sustain recovery.
+These groups provide insight on the barriers to recovery and offers necessary tools to sustain recovery.

 Transitional groups offer the support needed after a patient completes all recommended levels of treatment.
-These groups augment (not replace) the 12-Step meeting format, in men’s and women’s groups.
+These groups augment (not replace) the 12-step meeting format, in men’s and women’s groups.

 DAAP is a program with pro-active measures for people whose lives have begun to be impacted by alcohol or substance abuse.
-This provides education on the disease of addiction and the knowledge needed to evaluate one’s own need for abstinence, and includes 12-step meetings.
+This provides education on the disease of addiction and the knowledge needed to evaluate one’s own need for abstinence, and includes 12-step program meetings.

 Intervention staff consults with those close to a person who is currently in, or is on the path to, alcohol and/or chemical dependency.
 They make referrals as warranted to appropriate professionals.